Walsingham Priory is best known for three things;

 Walsingham village is often known as “England’s Nazareth” and is famed throughout the world for its pilgrimages to the Holy Shrines, both by the Anglicans and the Roman Catholics.

 The first pilgrimage dates back to 1897 when Pope Leo XIII blessed the new statue of Our Lady of Walsingham which had been sent from Rome, and on the following day the pilgrimage took place to the Slipper Chapel (which is now a mile away in the village of Houghton St Giles), and they committed to do this every year.
+There is a circular walk that takes in part of the route that these pilgrims walk, which you can read about here.

 The pilgrimage was restarted back in 19th Century and has continued to take place ever since, usually on the May bank holiday and in the summer months.